microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 <!-- markdownlint-disable MD002 MD041 -->

 In this step, you learn how to register and approve a Microsoft Entra application with Microsoft Graph Data Connect (Data Connect).
-As a prerequisite, Data Connect should be enabled in your tenant.
-We recommend that you create a Microsoft Entra application and a storage destination resource.

 ## Register your application with Microsoft Graph Data Connect

-As a prerequisite, please enable Data Connect in your tenant.
-It's helpful to have a Microsoft Entra app and storage destination resource created; you can also set these up by using the wizard.
+As a prerequisite, you should enable Data Connect in your tenant.
+We recommend that you create a Microsoft Entra application and a storage destination resource; you can also set these up by using the wizard.
 The app registration process in Data Connect involves using a wizard with three tabs: Registration info, Datasets, and Review + create.

 ### Provide details in the Registration info tab